 What is hypoglycaemia

-In type 1 diabetes (T1D), for which insulin treatment is assumed, the prevalence of severe hypoglycaemia increases with the duration of the disorder.
-As shown in the graph below, the annual prevalence in people who have had T1D for under 5 years is about 20%, while it exceeds 40% in those who have had the disorder for over 5 years.
+In people with type 1 diabetes (T1D), for which insulin treatment is assumed, the prevalence of severe hypoglycaemia increases with the duration of T1D.

-- Glucose concentrations of less than 3.0 mmol/L (54 mg/dL) should be reported in clinical trials: a joint position statement of the American Diabetes Association and the European Association for the Study of Diabetes.
-Published in both Diabetes Care 2017 Jan;40(1):155–157 and Diabetologia 2017;6-:3-6.
+- International Hypoglycaemia Study Group.
+Glucose Concentrations of Less Than 3.0 mmol/L (54 mg/dL) Should Be Reported in Clinical Trials: A Joint Position Statement of the American Diabetes Association and the European Association for the Study of Diabetes Diabetes Care 2017;40:155–157.

 - Aronson R et al. The Canadian Hypoglycemia Assessment Tool Program: Insights Into Rates and Implications of Hypoglycemia From an Observational Study.
 2018;42:11–17.

 - Cryer PE.
 Elimination of hypoglycemia from the lives of people affected by diabetes.
 Diabetes 2011;60:24.